 Home or Away – Your UK & Netherlands Travel Guide

-City breaks could still be on the agenda!
+City breaks are still on the agenda!

 Home?
-Well Oxford is ideal city destination; the Netherlands is not the only place to enjoy sightseeing on a bicycle!
+Oxford is an ideal city destination; the Netherlands is not the only place to enjoy sightseeing on a bicycle!
 Oxford gives you the feeling of being in a charming idyllic distant getaway without the typical hustle and bustle of big cities and towns.
 Enjoy cycling and taking in all the charm Oxford has to offer, take a tour around the historical sites such as the university, the botanic gardens, and the canals for an afternoon of punting.

 What’s great is finding accommodation is straight forward as Oxford offers great self-catered accommodation, charming houses, and cottages to rent out if avoiding hotels for a more personal experience with loved ones.

 Away?
 Haarlem is a small city that neighbours Amsterdam, get the Amsterdam-like experience in a far smaller, more intimate and picturesque location.
 Haarlem boasts beautiful cobblestoned lanes, gothic cathedrals and a popular square – Grote Markt, located right next to Bavo Cathedral has a whole host of terraces, bars, restaurants and more with outdoor space for a socially distanced day out.

 Enjoy a windmill tour, one of the Netherlands most famous windmills – Molen De Adriaan is located in the heart Haarlem perfect for a tour, along with a trip to some of the local museums.
 The added bonus is if you are itching to do the popular day out in Amsterdam well that is still possible from Haarlem.
 Get the best of both worlds!